The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Introduction

-If a Sierpi\'nski Carpet Modification in the $p \times p$ grid has $m = 1$ square kept in the construction process, then as discussed in \cite[Chapter 3.1]{mastersthesis}, the resulting set will simply be a translation of $\{(0,0)\}$ and thus will not have fractal-like properties.
+If a Sierpi\'nski Carpet modification in the $p \times p$ grid has $m = 1$ square kept in the construction process, then as discussed in \cite[Chapter 3.1]{mastersthesis}, the resulting set will simply be a translation of $\{(0,0)\}$ and thus will not have fractal-like properties.
 Thus, we will only consider cases where $m \in [2, p^2-1]$.
-Furthermore, below are all the Sierpi\'nski Carpet Modifications that can be generated from the $2\times2$ grid with $m = 2,3$ (unique up to rotation and reflection):\\
+Furthermore, Figure \ref{fig:all2x2} displays all the Sierpi\'nski Carpet modifications that can be generated from the $2\times2$ grid with $m = 2,3$ (unique up to rotation and reflection). \\

-Figure \ref{fig:all2x2} shows that none of the Sierpi\'nski Carpets Modifications on the $2\times2$ grid will be of Dust Type.
-Thus, we will only consider the Sierpi\'nski Carpet Modifications on the $p \times p$ grid where $p \geq 3$ and $m \in [2, p^2-1]$.
+Figure \ref{fig:all2x2} shows that none of the Sierpi\'nski Carpets modifications on the $2\times2$ grid will be of dust type.
+Thus, we will only consider the Sierpi\'nski Carpet modifications on the $p \times p$ grid where $p \geq 3$ and $m \in [2, p^2-1]$. \newparagraph